 Download OBS Studio

-Go to the OBS website, select the version you want to use, and click install.
-OBS Studio (Open Broadcaster Software) is not only free, but also the best choice to start your streaming journey.
+Go to the OBS Studio website, select the version you want to use, and click install.
+OBS Studio (Open Broadcaster Software) is not only free, but also the best choice to start your streaming journey in learning how to stream on Twitch.
 It’s an open-sourced software that allows you to set up the appearance of your stream and send that feed to Twitch.
 There’s other options, but we always find ourselves going back to OBS.

 Run the Auto-Configure Wizard